sagedrake/piazza-dark-mode/README.md

 ### Easiest installation method
 You can find the Piazza Dark Mode extension on the Chrome web store [here](https://chrome.google.com/webstore/detail/piazza-dark-mode/ogocfhdkkiikncecdelajkgnhnbpcdfp).
-Click "Add to Chrome" to start using the extension, and Piazza will default to dark mode the next time you use it.
+Click "Add to Chrome" to start using the extension, and Piazza will default to dark mode the next time it is opened.

 ### Alternate installation method
-You could also clone the repo to get a local copy of it, and follow [these instructions](https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world#load-unpacked) to add your local copy of the extension to Chrome.
+Another option is to clone this repo to get a local copy, and follow [these instructions](https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world#load-unpacked) to add the local copy of the extension to Chrome.

 ### Switching between light and dark mode